Manhattan grand jury will take extended break in Trump hush money probe

 Politico first reported news of the grand jury’s break.

-District Attorney Alvin Bragg also has the authority to ask the jury to reconvene if prosecutors want the grand jury to meet during a pre-planned break.
-A spokesperson did not respond to a comment from Politico.
+Manhattan District Attorney Alvin Bragg also has the authority to ask the jury to reconvene if prosecutors want the grand jury to meet during a pre-planned break.

 The investigation in Manhattan is just one investigation Mr Trump faces.
 The Justice Department named Jack Smith to serve as special counsel to investigate both Mr Trump’s handling of classified documents at his private home in Mar-a-Lago and his efforts to overturn the 2020 presidential election results, including the January 6 riots.

 New York Attorney General Letitia James’s office is also investigating the former president and his business organisation’s practices for lying about the value of his business assets.
+Lastly, the Fulton County District Attorney’s office is investigating the former president for his attempts to oveturn the 2020 presidential election results in Georgia.

+The twice-impeached Mr Trump has vehmently proclaimed his innoce throughout each of the investigations and has proceeded with his 2024 presidential campaign.

 Join our commenting forum